eth-protocol-fellows/protocol-studies/docs/wiki/protocol/design-rationale.md

 Simply put, each validator votes on the checkpoint, and after two rounds of voting, the checkpoint is **finalized**.
 All finalized checkpoints become part of the canonical chain (part of the blockchain history).
 While Casper guarantees **finality** through attestations to the latest block addition to the canonical chain, it requires a fork-choice rule where validators attest to blocks to signal support for those blocks.

 - ***LMD GHOST***
 Latest Message Driven Greediest Heaviest Observed Sub-Tree (LMD-GHOST) is a *fork choice rule* where validators attests to blocks to signal support for those blocks.
-This similar in some ways to the fork choice rule used in Proof-of-work network, where the fork with the most work done is selected as the canonical chain.
+This is similar in some ways to the fork choice rule used in Proof-of-work network, where the fork with the most work done is selected as the canonical chain.

 ![LMD-GHOST-Algorithm](./img/lmt-ghost.png)